In the largest Afghan enclave in the US, frustration, heartbreak and 'a sense of mourning' - KESQ

 “We have created a breeding ground for terrorists and a place where 15-year-old girls will be mandated by the Taliban to marry their troops,” Darby said.
 “I feel like we’ve been put in a time machine and taken back.”

-She said her father, who is in his late 70s and left Afghanistan at the beginning of the 1979 Soviet invasion, refuses to discuss the latest round of turbulence back home.
+Her father, who is in his late 70s and left Afghanistan at the beginning of the 1979 Soviet invasion, refuses to discuss the latest round of turbulence back home, she said.

 “There’s a sense of mourning in Fremont right now,” she said.
 “Some of our elders, like for example my father, won’t even talk about it.
 I brought it up with him several times and he changes the topic.
 He’s heartbroken.”